Table of Contents

 Pathophysiology and Stages of Wound Repair

-Hemostasis starts with vasoconstriction of the blood vessel and a platelet plug that activates more platelets.
-The intrinsic and extrinsic clotting cascade is activated by the platelets and the damaged tissue to form fibrin mesh with platelets, WBCs and RBCs.
+Hemostasis starts with vasoconstriction of a blood vessel and a platelet plug that activates more platelets.
+The intrinsic and extrinsic clotting cascade is activated by platelets and damaged tissues to form a fibrin mesh consisting of platelets, WBCs and RBCs.

-Activated platelets release growth factors and cytokines including platelet-derived growth factor and transforming growth factor beta to help with cellular proliferation and granulation.
-This is an immediate stage following the injury.
+Activated platelets release growth factors and cytokines, including platelet-derived growth factor and transforming growth factor beta, to help with cellular proliferation and granulation.
+This is the immediate stage following an injury.

-Neutrophils migrate from the circulation to the intercellular space within hours guided by the complement system and cytokines.
+Neutrophils migrate from circulation and into the intercellular space within hours, guided by a complement system and cytokines.
 Monocytes leave the circulation to become macrophages, which are responsible for more wound cleaning from dead cells and debris within the first few days after injury.

 Cytokines, tumor necrosis factor (TNF), interlukin-1 and PDGF are all secreted by macrophages to facilitate growth of fibroblasts, myofibroblasts, smooth muscles cells, epithelial cells and endothelial cells.
-This stage lasts for a few days from the injury with neutrophils acting in 3 days and macrophages in the first week.
+This stage lasts for a few days after injury with neutrophils acting in 3 days and macrophages in the first week.

-Granulation tissue consists mainly of new blood vessels, connective tissue and collagen.
-Collagen in the wound is mainly of the type III that converts to type I collagen.
+Granulation tissues consists mainly of new blood vessels, connective tissue and collagen.
+Collagen in the wound is mainly of type III which converts to type I collagen.
 Fibroblast growth factor (FGF) and vascular endothelial growth factor (VEGF) promote angiogenesis and cellular proliferation.

-Angiogenesis is the formation of basement membrane with migration and proliferation of endothelial cells to form new capillaries surrounded by myofibroblasts.
+Angiogenesis is the formation of basement membranes with migration and proliferation of endothelial cells to form new capillaries surrounded by myofibroblasts.
 Fibroblasts divide and promote contraction of the wound edges to facilitate epithelialization from the periphery to the center.
-This stage can last for few weeks.
+This stage can last for a few weeks.

-Remodeling follows with apoptosis of the excess cells and degradation and alignment of the collagen fibers with skin tension lines.
-This phase can last for years after the initial injury.
+Remodeling follows along with apoptosis of excess cells and degradation and alignment of collagen fibers with skin tension lines.
+This phase can last for years after injury.

 Factors Affecting Wound Healing

-There are several factors which delay wound healing leading to chronic ulcer or scar formation.
+There are several factors which could delay wound healing and lead to chronic ulcer or scar formation.
 These factors include systemic factors and local factors in the wound.